 Start: Kings Creek Picnic Area

-Cold Boiling Lake is so named because gas bubbles are continually rising at some points near the shore. (see video below)
+Cold Boiling Lake is a "dying" hydrothermal area that continues to emit small amounts of gas bubbles at some points near the shore.